binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter8.md

 ## 1. SSM Asset Identification
 Take results from [higher level Asset Identification](#starting-with-the-30000-foot-view-asset-identification).
 Remove any that are not applicable.
 Add any newly discovered.
 Here are some to get you started:

 * People carry huge amounts of confidential information and not only in their bags and devices but also most importantly their brains.
 People are like sponges, we soak up information everywhere.
-We also leak a lot and are capable of leaking without even knowing it when played by a skilled social engineer, but I will leave that part to the Identify Risks section.
+We also leak a lot and are capable of leaking without even knowing it when played by a skilled SE, but I will leave that part to the Identify Risks section.
 * State of mind.
 That is right, an engaged, devoted and loyal worker is truly an asset.
 I can not emphasise this enough.

-_Todo_ Probably more here.
+Many of the assets are the same as the other chapters, it's just that people present a huge opportunity for exploitation.

 ## 2. SSM Identify Risks {#people-identify-risks}